 • I’m a bit of a wuss and should dig deeper

-• It’s a long ultra and having a bit of a walk on occasion won’t massively impact on your overall time
+• It’s a long ultra, and having a bit of a walk on occasion won’t massively impact your overall time

-Some tricky bits are soon to come and this section is actually very picturesque so conserve some energy, enjoy some of the exciting food you picked up from the Stern Valley aid station and prepare for what comes next.
+Some tricky bits are soon to come, and this section is actually very picturesque,e so conserve some energy, enjoy some of the exciting food you picked up from the Stern Valley aid station and prepare for what comes next.

 The Skyline Steps (51km but feels like its own marathon) – A few steps, huh?
 What could be hard about that?
 The Skyline Steps were cunningly designed so that every single step has a different rise and depth.
 What this means is that the organisers have gone to huge pains to ensure, through robust scientific assessment and analysis, that every single body type will have muscle cramps induced into it at some stage ascending the steps.
 In the defence of said steps (who, after all, are there to avoid a very steep climb), they only last a little while and the view at the top is worth it.

-Participants in the first ever OGU were treated to Whitebait sandwiches at Ghost Lake Hut.
-It’s still talked about but in those hushed tones that indicates it may be truth or may simply be an urban legend.
-These days you’ll have to make do with jet planes, chips and lots and lots and lots of Coke.
-The 55kms or so justifies imbibing whatever gutrot you desire.
+Participants in the first-ever OGU were treated to Whitebait sandwiches at Ghost Lake Hut.
+It’s still talked about, but in those hushed tones that indicate it may be true or may simply be an urban legend.
+These days, you’ll have to make do with jet planes, chips and lots and lots and lots of Coke.
+The 55 km or so justifies imbibing whatever gutrot you desire.

 Ghost Lake Hut to Lyell Saddle (55km to 68km) – The climb from the hut up and over the ridgeline is one of the iconic sections of the course.
-It’s not overly steep but it is pretty hard underfoot.
-If you’re in any state to actually run you’ll enjoy the well-cushioned shoes you chose.
+It’s not overly steep, but it is pretty hard underfoot.
+If you’re in any state to actually run, you’ll enjoy the well-cushioned shoes you chose.
 Stop for a second at Heaven’s Door – it really is an incredible viewpoint.
-Then continue up to the highest point of the course where a shelter (with mobile phone reception, no less!) is to be found.
+Then continue up to the highest point of the course,e where a shelter (with mobile phone reception, no less!) is to be found.

 Lyell Saddle to Lyell (68km to 85km) – A section well known for its hilarity.
 I’ve had years where I’ve felt strong and have run fast the entire way.
-I’ve also had years where buddies have wet themselves at the sight of me suffering regular full-body cramps and lying in the middle of the track rigid.
-How you feel at this point comes down to training, race pace and nutrition and there’s nothing you can do about it.
+I’ve also had years where buddies have wet themselves at the sight of me suffering regular full-body cramps and lying in the middle of the track, rigid.
+How you feel at this point comes down to training, race pace, nutrition and a bit of luck.
+Either way, there’s nothing you can do about it.
 Only an arsehole would tell you that the reason you’re physically incapable of running is that you went out too hard – people want solutions, not problems!

 The section is lovely running.
 Predominantly smooth and soft with only one or two rockier sections.
 You can open up here and really carve it up (well, maybe you can.
 See above)

 The last few kms are deceptive.
-You’ll likely have been looking for the countdown km markets for awhile now and in the last few kms there are a bunch of signs that can be mistaken for these markers.
-I’ve been guilty of getting ahead of myself and thinking I only had a km to go when in fact I had three.
+You’ll likely have been looking for the countdown km markets for a while now, and in the last few kilometres there are a bunch of signs that can be mistaken for these markers.
+I’ve been guilty of getting ahead of myself and thinking I only had a km to go when in fact, I had three.
 Suffice it to say that when you can hear the music and commentary at the Lyell DOC camping ground, you’re actually close.

-The final few metres includes, for good measure, a short climb and a barrier that you need to pivot 90 degrees to get through.
-After 85 kilometres or so your hip flexors will very likely protest at being asked to do this but don’t worry, you’re 20 metres from the end.
+The final few metres include, for good measure, a short climb and a barrier that you need to pivot 90 degrees to get through.
+After 85 kilometres or so your hip flexors will very likely protest at being asked to do this, but don’t worry, you’re 20 metres from the end.

 Ben Kepes